erde-lang/erde-lang.github.io/src/docs/reference.md

 :::

-## Return Parentheses
+## Multiple Return Parentheses

-Functions in Erde are allowed to wrap their returns in parentheses:
+Functions in Erde are allowed to wrap multiple returns with parentheses:

 ```erde
 local function get_basic_pair_operations(a, b) {